In the evergreen world of affiliate marketing, sites built from aged domains are undeniably thriving.

 That’s basically how it works.
 The concept is really that simple.

-Sadly, affiliate people are heavily misguided by the SEOs who don’t know much about expired domain and make people believe on their self-created theories.
+Sadly, affiliate people are heavily misguided by the SEOs who don’t know much about aged domain and make people believe on their self-created theories.

 So I guess it’s time to unlearn all those myths and relearn the truth before we dive straight into the actual strategies.

 Admit it.
-Nowhere you can’t find an exclusive guide about expired domain for affiliate marketing.
+Nowhere you can’t find an exclusive guide about aged domain for affiliate marketing.

 Either they are all related to trashy PBNs or just no one from the experienced affiliate marketers (with success on this strategy) will talk about it in detail.